-Reviews of topics and methods are the 3rd most abundant subcategory in our review with 84 papers in total making 12% of all papers on Lutra lutra a review of some kind.
-The most common type of review in the data is a species review which make up 35% of all review papers these have mostly been national reviews of the current status of Lutra lutra at the time of publication.
-Reviews of population status are also heavily covered in the literature these have focused surveying methods these account for 33% of the review papers in our dataset (Kruuk and Conroy, 1987; Findlay et al., 2017).
-More recently since the 2000s a small number of studies have reviewed the genetic methods for looking at population sizes and diversity despite the huge increase in population genetics papers there are only 6 such reviews that we can identify from the literature (Bonesi, Hale and Macdonald, 2013; Lampa et al., 2013).
-Ecological reviews have also been studied reasonably frequently although it is surprising given the huge focus on ecological studies in the general literature that such reviews only account for 25% or 18 papers in total.
-There have been two meta-analysis papers published on diet in Lutra lutra trying to take advantage of the large amount of data amassed on that topic they focused on the accuracy of such studies and made more general conclusions about \textit{Lutra lutra's} diet than the individual more localised studies could although the lack of standardisation made excluding a large number of papers necessary something which further standardisation in future studies could avoid (Reid et al., 2013; Krawczyk et al., 2016).
-Other topics have been covered by one or two reviews such as climate change, health of otters and pollution.
-As the increase in concentrations of POPs in the environment almost lead to localised extinctions of otters in several countries it seems surprising how little attention to this subject has been given.
-We in general do find that many reviews are very narrowly focused either geographically or in subject matter making it difficult to get a good overview of the literature without substantial research.
-We feel this provides justification for the work presented here.
+Reviews and methods made up 12% (84 papers) of all papers on Lutra lutra.
+The most common type of review was a national species review looking at the current and historical status of Lutra lutra, which made up 35% of the review papers.
+Reviews that specifically focus on the current population status of lutra lutra in a given area national or international are also heavily covered in the literature these have focused surveying methods and accounted for 33% of the review papers in our dataset.
+In the last 20 years only a small number of studies (six papers) have reviewed the genetic methods for looking at population size and diversity, despite the huge increase in population genetics papers (Bonesi, Hale and Macdonald, 2013; Lampa et al., 2013).
+Ecological reviews are relatively common although proportionally that are less common than expected given the high proportion of papers that focus on ecological studies in the general literature.
+Ecological reviews only account for 25% or 18 papers in total despite nearly 50% of papers falling into the Ecology category.
+There have been two meta-analysis papers published on diet in Lutra lutra.
+Taking advantage of the large amount of data amassed on the topic, the reviews focused on the accuracy of such studies and made more general conclusions about \textit{Lutra lutra's} diet than the individual more localised studies.
+However, the lack of standardisation with in the primary literature made it necessary to exclude a large number of papers .
+Other topics have been covered by one or two reviews, such as climate change, health of otters and pollution.
+As the increase in concentrations of POPs in the environment almost led to localised extinctions of otters in several countries, it seems surprising how little attention to this subject has been given.
+In general, we found that many reviews are very narrowly focused either geographically for example on a a single country or in subject matter such as only looking at population size making it difficult to get a good overview of the literature without substantial research.